astroumd/lmtoy/docs/unity.md

 ## Benchmark

-As an example, the standard RSR benchmark could be executed from any directory if you had LMTOY running on a normal Unix environment, viz.
+As an example, a quick standard RSR benchmark could be executed from any directory if you had LMTOY running on a normal Unix environment, viz.

-    SLpipeline.sh admit=0 obsnum=33551
+    SLpipeline.sh admit=0 restart=1 obsnum=33551

-and the pipeline results would be in $WORK_LMT/2014ARSRCommissioning/33551
+after which the pipeline results would be in $WORK_LMT/2014ARSRCommissioning/33551

-but on Unity this would be
+but on Unity this command would be need to be prepended by our **sbatch_lmtoy.sh** script, viz.

-    sbatch_lmtoy.sh  SLpipeline.sh admit=0 obsnum=33551
+    sbatch_lmtoy.sh  SLpipeline.sh admit=0 restart=1 obsnum=33551

 this will report a JOBID, and a logfile where you could either cancel this job, e.g.